LEAPS: An LLM-Empowered Adaptive Plugin in Taobao AI Search: Method

 \subsubsection{SFT with Posterior Knowledge}

-While the initial alignment phase adapts the model to the general linguistic patterns of the e-commerce domain, end-to-end search performance often remains suboptimal for complex queries involving multiple constraints.
-This stems from the rigid matching mechanisms of search engines, where the failure of a single attribute match can lead to a zero-result scenario.

-We hypothesize that attributes within a query possess hierarchical importance: certain attributes are determinants for matching, while others are auxiliary.
-For instance, in the query \textit{``quiet portable air conditioner''}, the phrase \textit{``portable air conditioner''} constitutes the immutable core intent defining the category.
-Conversely, \textit{``quiet''} represents a soft constraint related to user experience, which is often implicitly inferred or inconsistently labeled in product metadata.
-The indiscriminate retention of such auxiliary attributes in a rewrite increases the risk of over-constraint, leading to search failures.
-Therefore, the objective is to empower the model to dynamically relax secondary constraints to maximize the discovery of potential relevant products.
+Although alignment adapts the model to e-commerce language, complex multi-constraint queries often yield zero results when rigid matching fails on even one attribute.
+We hypothesize that query attributes have hierarchical importance: some are core determinants while others are auxiliary.
+For instance, in \textit{``quiet portable air conditioner''}, \textit{``portable air conditioner''} is the immutable core intent, whereas \textit{``quiet''} is a soft constraint inconsistently labeled in product metadata; indiscriminately enforcing it risks over-constraint.
+The goal is therefore to dynamically relax secondary constraints.

-To achieve this, we employ a ``generate-and-verify'' approach.
-We first systematically permute query attributes to form a diverse set of candidate rewrites.
-These candidates are then submitted to the search engine, and the returned results are subsequently evaluated by a verifier to empirically observe the proportion of relevant products.
-We treat this search yield as posterior knowledge, serving as a ground-truth proxy for the rewrite's effectiveness.
-Finally, the top-$k$ performing rewrites are selected for SFT.
-The specific procedure is detailed in Algorithm~\ref{alg:sft_posterior}.
+To this end, we adopt a ``generate-and-verify'' approach: we permute query attributes to form candidate rewrites, submit them to the search engine, and use the Verifier to measure the proportion of relevant products in the results.
+This search yield serves as posterior knowledge---a ground-truth proxy for rewrite effectiveness.
+The top-$k$ rewrites are selected for SFT (Algorithm~\ref{alg:sft_posterior}), with $k=4$ chosen from $\{3, 4, 5, 6\}$ on a 500-query development set for the best effectiveness--efficiency trade-off.
+At line~9, $u$ is a mocked profile (replaced by the real user's profile at serving time); a 500-query audit yields Spearman $\rho \approx 0.96$ between mocked- and real-profile rankings, confirming user-side features are largely orthogonal to rewrite-quality assessment.
+For the rare queries with $|A|>6$ ($\approx 3.2\%$ of training data), we merge semantically equivalent attributes and uniformly sample 50 subsets from $\mathcal{P}(A)$ as fallback, retaining 94\% of the exhaustive-enumeration F1@20 on a 500-query audit.